alperelli/MCAOL/README.md

-# MCAOL - Multichannel Convolutional Analysis Operator Learning
-Multi-Channel Convolutional Analysis Operator Learning for Dual-Energy CT Reconstruction
+# Multi-Channel Convolutional Analysis Operator Learning for Dual-Energy CT Reconstruction

-This repository contains the Matlab code for the MCAOL training and reconstruction methods with the XCAT Dual energy CT (DECT) dataset.
+This repository contains the Matlab code for the Multichannel Convolutional Analysis Operator Learning (MCAOL) and reconstruction method with the XCAT Dual energy CT (DECT) dataset.

 ## Subdirectories:
 - **MCAOL-Testing**: main script and function to perform MCAOL Dual energy CT reconstruction;